What are cultivars of native plants?

 2. Support your local park’s efforts to remove invasive species.

 3. Figure out which wild-type native plants you like enough to plant in your yard.
+Start with our Recommended Native Plants for Maryland for ideas.
 Ask your garden center for locally adapted, genetically diverse plants.

 6. Soon you may have the option to purchase native plant cultivars that were developed for the purpose of benefiting native plants and their habitats.
 It seems likely that American chestnut cultivars will hit the market within a few years.